Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 2. Specific Memories

-- Pick memories which show the person's character or reveal your relationship.
+- Pick memories that show the person's character or reveal your relationship.

-- Tell one time incidents: every essay should have 1-3 of these.
-Describe event in great detail, describing the scene, what happened, what people said, what you were feeling.
+- Tell one-time incidents: every essay should have 1-3 of these.
+Describe the event in great detail, describing the scene, what happened, what people said, what you were feeling.

 3. Indication of the Person's Significance

 Choose 1 or 2 main points to make: Trying to explain everything that person means to you is too much to do in a short essay.

 All of your descriptions and all of your stories should be centered around proving these main points.

 Other Organizing Strategies